skovhus/skovhus.dev/src/content/blog/flow-to-typescript-migration/index.md

 ## Approach

 I tried out a bunch of different tools (codemods), that automates the refactoring from Flow to TypeScript.
-If the concept of automated refactoring with codemods is new to you, you might find [this talk](https://www.youtube.com/watch?v=eMI0UBav8Q4) interesting.
+If the concept of automated refactoring with codemods is new to you, you might find [a talk I gave on the topic](https://www.youtube.com/watch?v=eMI0UBav8Q4) interesting.

 The best migration tool I have found is Khan Academy's [flow-to-ts](https://github.com/Khan/flow-to-ts).
 From their README:

 > The goal of this project is to provide a tool that can translate 95% of Flow to TypeScript while maintaining a high percentage of the existing type information.

-Before we try it out, there are a few steps as mentioned below.

 **⚠️ A word on code reviews**: You will end up changing most files in your project, so it will be difficult to review.
 To make this process as easy as possible, I recommend that you make a separate commit for each of the following steps.